tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 There are some language-agnostic protocals with assertion libraries in multiple languages.
 The idea is that you can combine test results from several languages.
-I guess this is more of a big deal for shell than for other languages because shell is likely to be used for a small componend of a project that mostly uses another language.
+I guess this is more of a big deal for shell than for other languages because shell is likely to be used for a small component of a project that mostly uses another language.
 [WvTest](https://github.com/apenwarr/wvtest/blob/master/sh/t/twvtest.sh) and
 [Test Anything Protocal](http://testanything.org/wiki/index.php/Tap-functions)